twse/bobsgame-fonts/Pixel Sans.md

 * MySims – Not used in the PC and Wii versions and the Cozy Bundle (uses Trebuchet MS Bold).
 * MySims Agents – The font is available in-game as **font_ncl.bin** in the ``fonts`` folder.
 Not used in the Wii version.
 * MySims Camera (DSiWare)
-* MySims Kingdom – Not used in the Wii version and the Cozy Bundle.
+* MySims Kingdom – Not used in the Wii version (uses Trebuchet MS Bold) and the Cozy Bundle.
 * MySims Party – Not used in the Wii version (uses Helvetica Neue Medium).
 * Namco Museum DS
 * Naruto Shippuden: Ninjutsu Zenkai!
 Cha-CRASH!